decentralizedthoughts/decentralizedthoughts.github.io/_posts/2024-09-15-divide-and-conquer.md

 ### Notes

-This is a follow-up post to our post on [graded consensus and the phase king protocol](https://decentralizedthoughts.github.io/2022-06-09-phase-king-via-gradecast/).
+* This is a follow-up post to our post on [graded consensus and the phase king protocol](https://decentralizedthoughts.github.io/2022-06-09-phase-king-via-gradecast/).

+* When viewd

+* This recursive solution can also be used in the authenticated setting to obtain $O(n^2)$ communication and resilience of $t<n/2$ (or $t<n/(2+\epsilon)$).
+See [Momose and Ren 2021](https://arxiv.org/pdf/2007.13175), they are also the first to make the connection to an abstract graded consensus (or graded Byzantine agreement) as a building block.

+### Acknowledgments

+Many thanks to Ling Ren for insightful comments and pointers

 Your thoughts/comments on [Twitter](https://x.com/ittaia/status/1835357484195709231).